Liar Liar

 Feng Shui Fever

-A 15 minute comedy
+A 15-minute comedy

-Production History: Bolder Life Festival, Denver, 2013, Winner: Audience Choice Award for Best Play
+Winner: Audience Choice Award for Best Play

 Six Women Playwright Festival, Colorado Springs, 2014